 Understanding Both Partners’ Needs

-• Individual Perspectives: Each partner may have their own expectations and areas they feel need improvement.
-It’s important to acknowledge and respect these individual perspectives.
+Individual Perspectives: Each person brings unique perspectives and needs to the relationship, which should be acknowledged and respected in the counselling process.
+Each partner may have their own expectations and areas they feel need improvement.

 Considering Personal Growth

-• Self-Reflection: Counselling can also be a time for personal growth, helping individuals understand their behaviours, emotions, and contributions to the relationship dynamics.
+Self-Reflection: Counselling can also be a time for personal growth, helping individuals understand their behaviours, emotions, and contributions to the relationship dynamics.
+Parenting is a common topic addressed in counselling, supporting both parents and their families as they navigate challenges and transitions.

-• Individual Therapy: In some cases, individual therapy might be recommended alongside couples counselling to address personal issues affecting the relationship.
+Individual Therapy: In some cases, individual therapy might be recommended alongside couples counselling to address personal issues affecting the relationship.
+Parents may seek individual or couples counselling to address parenting challenges and improve their relationship with their children.

 Identifying your needs and setting clear objectives for relationship counselling are foundational steps in the therapeutic process.